Q? WHAT IS YOUR CAMPER/COUNSELOR RATIO?

 A. Please mark all belongings with your camper’s name and group.
 This is very important since shirts, backpacks, etc. are identical and individual items are difficult to identify without a label.
 Lost & Found items are available each day in the office.
 Please contact us in writing or by phone regarding specific items.

 Q?
-HOW DOES THE TRANSPORTATION SYSTEM WORK?
+HOW DOES THE TRIP DAY - TRANSPORTATION SYSTEM WORK?

 A. Camp Gan Israel uses modern buses from the local Bus Company.
 Campers must remain seated at all times.
 Seat belts are provided and their use is mandatory at all times.